woolfel/createmlbench/results/README.md

 * Footnote: the swap for 128 had a max of 2.25G.
 There was noticeable memory pressure, which increased training time to over 4 hours

+# Observations

+During training I had activity monitor open.
+The GPU usage was oddly low 8-9%.
+That suggests this particular benchmark isn't using the GPU.
+At this time, I'm not sure exactly why that's happening, but it is repeatable.
+I ran the benchmarks dozens of times and GPU usage was consistently low.